To code or not to code

 23 2017-12-31 24 $ 0.00 $ -1,069.01 $ -2.22 $ -1,066.79

-Assuming the user has a basic understanding of how prednisone to write a computer program, code is(should be) very straightforward to read.
+Assuming the user has a basic understanding of how tadalafil to write a computer program, code is(should be) very straightforward to read.
 Spreadsheets, like the one shown above can be nebulus and requires a fair bit of digging to see what calcualtions are being made.
 If you need any help with the functions, use the help function to show the inputs

 help(pmt)